siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-the-ethics-of-ethical-hacking-bug-bounties-and-responsible-disclosure.md

-This blog post will explore the ethics of ethical hacking, focusing on the practices of bug bounties and responsible disclosure.
+This article will explore the ethics of ethical hacking, focusing on the practices of bug bounties and responsible disclosure.
 We will discuss how these methods help protect organizations and users, the ethical boundaries hackers must navigate, and the challenges organizations face in handling vulnerability disclosures.